Internment of Japanese Canadians: Japanese Canadians serving in World Wars I and II

+The Japanese-Canadian platoon of the 10th Battalion, CEF. during WWI.

 For many Japanese Canadians, World War I provided an opportunity to prove their loyalty to Canada and their allies through military service in the hopes of gaining previously denied citizenship rights.
 In the early years of the war, however, the supply of enlisting men surpassed demand, so recruiting officers could be selective in who they accepted.
 Still, large numbers of Japanese Canadians volunteered, as did members of other visible minorities like Black Canadians and First Nations, so the Canadian government proposed a compromise that, if enlisted, minorities could fight separately.
 The Japanese Canadian community was very energetic on this front.
 The Canadian Japanese Association of Vancouver offered to raise a battalion in 1915 and, upon receiving a polite reply, proceeded to enlist and train 277 volunteers at the expense of the Japanese Canadian community.
 This offer, however, was rejected by Prime Minister Robert Borden and his federal cabinet.
 Yet, by the summer of 1916, the death toll in the trenches had risen, creating a new demand for soldiers and an increased need for domestic labour, which meant that the recruitment of minorities was reconsidered.
 Under this new policy, Japanese Canadians were able to enlist individually by travelling elsewhere in Canada where their presence was deemed less of a threat.
 By the end of World War I, 185 Japanese Canadians served overseas in 11 different battalions.

 During World War II, some of the interned Japanese Canadians were combat veterans of the Canadian Expeditionary Force, including several men who had been decorated for bravery on the Western Front.
 Despite the first iterations of veterans affairs associations established during World War II, fear and racism drove policy and trumped veterans' rights, meaning that virtually no Japanese-Canadian veterans were exempt from being removed from the BC coast.

 Small numbers of military-age Japanese-Canadian men were permitted to serve in the Canadian Army in the Second World War as interpreters and in signal/intelligence units.
 By January 1945, several Japanese Canadian men were attached to British units in the Far East as interpreters and translators.
 In total, about 200 Canadian Nisei joined Canadian forces during World War II.

 Throughout the war, Canadians of "Oriental racial origin" were not called upon to perform compulsory military service.
 Japanese Canadian men who had chosen to serve in the Canadian army during the war to prove their allegiance to Canada were discharged only to discover they were unable to return to the BC coast, or unable to have their rights reinstated.